Fire and rescue services

 Bars and restaurants sometimes overcharge travellers.
 Disputes about overcharging can lead to violence.

 Always check the price of food and drinks before ordering.
-Be wary of invites to restaurants and bars from people you don't know.
+Be wary of invitations to restaurants and bars from strangers.

 If you suspect someone is posing as a police officer, don't hand over your personal belongings.
 Offer to go to the nearest police station or call 112 to check their identity.